drewbecker02/evolutionary_tsp/README.md

 # evolutionary_tsp
-GA for solving a travelling salesman problem
+Genetic Agorithm for solving a travelling salesman problem.
+This program evolves population of possible solutions to create the shortest distance route connecting all the cities in the seeded file.
+The TSP has broad applications in routing problems of all kinds.